ulises0516/cse15l-lab-reports/LabReport1.md

  ```
  this message is prompted after connecting to a server for the first time.
  ![figure 1.4](<img width="522" alt="Screenshot 2023-04-09 at 6 13 10 PM" src="https://user-images.githubusercontent.com/125671517/230806499-fe5b2cad-e685-477d-bfd5-a4aa6d9703ed.png">
 )
 Then you should proceed in typing your password
  **Note**- you may question why isn't your password showing up.
-This is done in purpose.
- for security measures when you type no characters will appear in command prompt
+This is done on purpose for security measures when you type no characters will appear in command prompt.

  ---
   ## SIDE NOTE
  ---

  I enocunter many issues with reseting my course specific account password [RESET CSE 15L PASSWORD](https://sdacs.ucsd.edu/~icc/index.php).
 After Reseting my password and processing with Remotely connecting I could not login using my password it would the remote sever would output